-- 2023: Crack seal and top coat asphalt trail in Rotary Park, parking lots in Heartland and Peruque Valley Parks, new parking spaces at Rotary Park entrance - 2024: Parking lot extension at Rotary Park/Kolb Building - Pending Projects: - Full depth repair bad spots and overlay the West parking lot at the Ice Arena (to be coordinated w road extension) - Crack Seal and Top Coat, perhaps some spot repairs to the base are needed as well as a complete overlay for the big Lot in Memorial Park - Spot repairs at Rotary Park from Fire House to Bleachers and add additional shoulder to improve turn radius at lower loop - Replace pervious asphalt at Heartland Park - Connection from South parking area to ballfields at Memorial Park - Install new trail in missing section of PVP near Peruque Creek
+- 2024: Phase II Fireman's Park: design/construct/expand west parking lot - 2025: Paving of existing gravel trails at Peruque Valley Park - Pending Projects: - Parking lot extension at Rotary Park/west of Kolb Building - Full depth repair bad spots and overlay the West parking lot at the Ice Arena (to be coordinated w road extension) - Crack Seal and Top Coat, perhaps some spot repairs to the base are needed as well as a complete overlay for the big Lot in Memorial Park - Spot repairs at Rotary Park from Fire House to Bleachers and add additional shoulder to improve turn radius at lower loop - Replace pervious asphalt at Heartland Park - Connection from South parking area to ballfields at Memorial Park

 The overall condition of the asphalted areas in the City Park System is rated at fair but there is an increasing need to catch up on the maintenance side.
-With the increasingly difficult budget challenges that we are facing, it is recommended that a review of the current service levels and the related revenues is completed to establish a baseline for establishing a long-term maintenance program of asphalt surfaces consist with what is being done on City streets.
+With the increasingly difficult budget challenges that we are facing, it is recommended that a review of the current service levels and the related revenues is completed to establish a baseline for establishing a longterm maintenance program of asphalt surfaces consist with what is being done on City streets.
 There are also some areas where it should be considered to add a short connection or a few extra parking spaces and these funds would allow it.
 There are also some areas in the park system where short connections or a few extra parking spaces it should be considered to add a short connection or a few extra parking spaces meet ADA or maintenance standards and these funds would allow it.

 FUNDING SCHEDULE

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

-\$262,526 \$63,353 \$54,000 \$48,391 \$48,391 \$48,391
+\$380,878 \$123,875 \$64,167 \$58,591 \$64,166 \$70,079